Disney-world-Florida

 The difference in size also influences how the parks feel.
 Magic Kingdom feels dense and full of attractions, while Animal Kingdom has more open space and natural areas.
 Epcot and Hollywood Studios strike a balance, combining immersive lands with expansive layouts.
 This variety ensures that every guest can find something special, no matter which park they choose to explore.

-How Big is Disney World Compared to Disneyland?
+How big is Disney World compared to Disneyland?

 Disney World is vastly larger than Disneyland in California.
 While Disneyland covers about 500 acres, Disney World spans 25,000 acres, making it 51 times larger.
 Despite the size difference, both resorts offer a large number of rides and attractions, with Disneyland having 49 rides and 53 attractions, and Disney World featuring 52 rides plus more than 129 other experiences.